Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

 ### 2. Configure the web API

-1. Open the `Api.csrpoj` under the the `protect-api` folder in your code editor.
+1. Open the `Api.csproj` under the the `protect-api` folder in your code editor.
 1. Open the `appsettings.json` file and modify the following code:

    ```json